harrymvr/cliquetree/README.rst

 .. _tox: https://testrun.org/tox/latest/

-Once tox_ is installed, use your terminal to enter the directory with the local copy of the code (here it's named '*absorbing-centrality*') and simply type the following command.
+Once tox_ is installed, use your terminal to enter the directory with the local copy of the code (here it's named '*cliquetree*') and simply type the following command.

 ::